Official macOS 26 Tahoe Compatibility List

-Apple has just finished its list of announcements for WWDC 2025.
+Apple has announced its new crop of OSes earlier today, in the WWDC 2025 opening keynote.
 If you’re wondering about the macOS 26 Tahoe compatibility list, you’re in the right place.
 Long story short, only Macs from 2019 or newer are supported, which means some Intel models will still get updates.
 Check the full list below.

 macOS 26 Tahoe: Official Compatibility List